You love having pets in your home, but how do you combat their fur when it sticks to literally everything? Do you find yourself constantly vacuuming?

 Your pets may be afraid of vacuums, and if that’s the case, not any Roomba will do.
-It would be challenging to list every single one’s noise level, so you may want to do your own research here.
+Always check the decibel rating for the model you’re considering.

-We can tell you this, though: The Roomba 780 is said to be the quietest, at only 55 decibels.
+For instance, the Roomba 780 is the quietest, at only 55 decibels.
 The Roomba 980, on the other hand, is considered one of (if not) the loudest.
-But don’t worry about that — it’s ineffective at cleaning pet hair anyway.
+But don’t worry about that model — it’s ineffective at cleaning pet hair anyway.

 You get what you pay for.
 We’re not telling you to throw thousands of dollars at iRobot, but you can’t be stingy if you want efficiency.

 Their more sophisticated models will cost you a bit more.
 But it’s a fair exchange considering the quality of Roombas.
 You’re at liberty to settle for their lower-range models, but if you do, make sure they have suitable capabilities for you and your pets.

 Keep In Mind

 Roomba batteries vary, so check its estimated run time if you need your robot to clean for longer periods.